Easy to Difficult Bible Trivia Quiz

 Tradition also suggests that Aegeas tied him to the cross and turned the X sideways.

-Andrew wanted to suffer more because he felt inferior.
+Andrew wanted to suffer more because he felt inferior to Jesus the Messiah.

 The Bible does not authenticate this event.